 Now that you know a little bit about the function of a LED Bulb, let’s discuss where to use each shape:

-G12 or raspberry Bulb Style – This is one of the original bulb shapes offered in LED holiday lighting products.
+G12 or Raspberry Bulb Style – This is one of the original bulb shapes offered in LED holiday lighting products.
 Its small round shape allows for even light distribution in all directions, no matter which way the bulb is pointing.
-The G12 is also very versatile, and can be used for the same applications as the 5MM bulb style.
+The G12 LED bulb is also very versatile, and can be used for the same applications as the 5MM bulb style.
 They are especially nice on garland or wreaths, as they look like little lighted berries.
 The light emitted by the G12 bulb style will be slightly larger in size than the 5MM, so if you are looking for something that will take up a little more “space”, the G12 would be a great choice.

 C7 or C9 Bulb Style – These bulb shapes will be the same as their Incandescent counterparts, and thus can be used in the same locations.
-C7 and C9 Bulb styles are generally kept to roofline applications, but can also be used on large trees.
+C7 bulb and C9 LED Christmas light styles are generally kept to roofline applications, but can also be used on large trees.
 Their large shapes are generally better suited for larger items, but if you are looking for a safer and more energy efficient option to the old glass incandescent bulbs, you could even use them on your indoor Christmas Tree.